 Keep an eye out for prime real-estate Napier Lane, a corridor accessible only via wooden planks that branch out of Filbert Steps.

 The latest house sold here cost almost 3 million dollars.
-It comes with zero parking.
-Plus, the only way to access the area is through the steep Filbert Steps.
+It has zero parking, and the only way to access the area is through the steep Filbert Steps.

 All things considered, the price tag for the arresting unobstructed views of the mesmerizing San Francisco Bay from your windows may be worth the expense for a few people.